ldrssantos/FPGA_learning/README.md

 Use previous Design Kit documentation

 Exercise1 - Create VHDL solution proposal for COUNTER project and add a PLL(Altera IP) on it design - Include one counter for each clock.
-The PLL must have 4 outputs:
-	* C0 - clock converter 50MHz to 125MHz.
-    * C1 - clock converter 50MHz to 100MHz.
-    * c2 - clock converter 50MHz to 25MHz.
-    * c3 - clock converter 50MHz to 10MHz.
+The PLL must have 4 outputs: C0(PLL_out) - clock converter 50MHz to 125MHz, C1(PLL_out) - clock converter 50MHz to 100MHz, c2(PLL_out) - clock converter 50MHz to 25MHz and c3(PLL_out) - clock converter 50MHz to 10MHz.

 ## Section 9
 Use previous Design Kit documentation